Corn (Challi/Bhutta/Makai) – The secret health benefits

 - Mind the portion size.
 Too much of anything is not good.

-- Corn is also great in salads and used as a pizza topping.
+- It is also great in salads and used as a pizza topping.

 - When buying corn, make sure the husks appear green and fresh; they should not look dried out.